Posted on Leave a comment

 And again, I’m talking traditional WD-40 here.
 I see it as an effective, inexpensive way to remove moisture and heavy grime.
 Once that is gone, I remove the WD-40 with something else, and then lube and protect with a final more expensive product designed for the job: like gun oil (Rem-Oil, CLP, etc).

-Don’t confuse WD-40 (traditional) with the Specialists.
-The “Specialists” are entirely different animals.
-Like WD-40 the “specialists” are reasonably priced, and readily available.
-They have specialized focuses.
-I use two of them daily, and pretty sure I have a third on the shelf somewhere.
 Mostly I use WD-40 Specialist Dry Lube.
 I use it often to remove the Traditional WD-40 I just doused something down with.
 The evaporative carrier in Dry Lube does a great job of carrying everything left behind away, and leaving it dry but lightly lubed with small PTFE balls.
 This dry lube feels slick, and leaves a surface that won’t attract dust, hold grime, and most of all doesn’t gel in the cold.
 I love to clean out shotgun magazine tubes with WD-40 Dry Lube and let it stay slick for feeding shells.
 Gun actions, trigger packs, and the interior of bolts get heavy doses of Dry Lube.
 The grime is allowed to float away.
 Then these mechanisms get drops of gun oil (Rem-oil/CLP) or small dabs of grease where needed.

 Like it says on the Dry Lube can: this stuff works great on things like table saw blades, miter saw blades, and other stuff you want to keep dust free.
 I’ve seen a noticeable difference in how my saws cut after applying a little bit of it.

 When I get metal that’s exposed or I need to store something and not worry about corrosion, I’ll hit it with WD-40 Specialist Corrosion Inhibitor.
 Frequently old antique guns that get stored more than shot, get cleaned, get whipped down with the WD-40 Specialist Corrosion Inhibitor, and then put away.
 The stuff is pretty greasy.
-So If I’m going to shoot a gun I coated with Specialist Corrosion Ihnibitor, I remove it and lube it properly with standard gun products.
+So If I’m going to shoot a gun I coated with Specialist Corrosion Inhibitor, I remove it and lube it properly with standard gun products.
 But that gun stays lightly coated with the Corrosion Inhibitor most of the time its in storage.

 So is WD-40 good or bad?
 Well what WD-40 are you talking about?
 What is the application?
 I’d say WD-40 company products, are pretty good values, when you understand them and use them correctly.
 Like anything: if you want success, you need to be smarter than what you are operating.
 Start by reading the instructions!